The Adventures of Chico and Guapo

 The Adventures of Chico and Guapo is an American adult animated television series that originally aired on MTV2.
 Set in New York City, the show is about two interns trying to get ahead in the music business.
 Chico and Guapo work at Mr. Angelo's recording studio.
-The series follows their misadventures, and also features Chico and Guapo's commentary on real TV shows while channel surfing in Mr. Angelo's office (similar to Beavis and Butthead, Station Zero, and DJ & the Fro).
+The series follows their misadventures, and also features Chico and Guapo's commentary on real TV shows while channel surfing in Mr. Angelo's office (similar to Beavis and Butt-Head, Station Zero, and DJ & the Fro).

 Shorts of the cartoon originally aired on The Orlando Jones Show on FX prior to becoming a regular series on MTV2.
+All five episodes were released on DVD.